vserova/book/pages/ch_style.md

 <a name="ch_style.Limitations_on_Using_C11_Featur"></a>

-##### Limitations on Using C++11 Features
+##### Using C++11 Features

-Many new features of the C++11 Standard are not yet implemented (or implemented poorly) by at least some actual compilers, so - please be very careful about using these new C++11 features.
+Some new features of the C++11 Standard are not yet implemented (or implemented poorly) by at least some actual compilers (see e.g. [MS VS 2013](https://msdn.microsoft.com/en-us/library/hh567368.aspx) so - please be careful about using some of the "more advanced" C++11 features.

-Do not use C++11 features in code that is:
+Do not use such C++11 features in code that is:

--   Platform-portable, such as the ["core" (public, non-GUI, non-INTERNAL) part of the C++ Toolkit](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/);
+-   Platform-portable, such as the ["core" (public, non-GUI, non-INTERNAL) part of the C++ Toolkit](https://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/);

 -   Part of regular [coremake builds](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/c++/scripts/internal/projects/netopt.lst?view=markup);

--   Supposed to be compiled with older compilers (like GCC-4.4.2, MSVC10, etc) that don't support C++11; or
+-   Supposed to be compiled with the relatively old compilers (like MSVC13, etc) that don't support many features; or

--   Known to be a dependency for the projects that still need to be compiled with older compilers.
+-   Known to be a dependency for the projects that still need to be compiled with the older compilers.

 <a name="ch_style.stl_templ_lib"></a>